2014 Mid-Year IT Salary Survey

 Labor Force Participation

-In August of 2014 the work force participation percentage of all employees (male and female) remained at 62.8% as another 800,000 individuals left the job market..
+In September of 2014 the work force participation percentage of all employees (male and female) fell to 62.7% as another 800,000 individuals left the job market..

 Assuming that there is a significant downsizing of the military and there are no new programs to get jobs for soldiers coming home then the true unemployment levels will not go down for some time.